GregNasir/inspire-social-network-API/README.md

 ## Usage

-Backend application that can create users, add thoughts, add freinds and their reactions
+Backend application that can create users, add thoughts, add freinds and their reactions.

 ## Credits